RaspAP/raspap-docs/docs/issues.md

 You can help us improve this project by accurately describing defects.
 To that end, these guidelines have been established to streamline the reporting process:

 1. Please read and follow the [Code of Conduct](https://github.com/RaspAP/raspap-webgui/blob/master/CODE_OF_CONDUCT.md).
 2. Provide useful detail to reproduce your issue.
 "Doesn't work" or "not working" is not a valid report.
-Here's an example [model issue](https://github.com/RaspAP/raspap-webgui/issues/1451).
+Here's an example [model bug report](https://github.com/RaspAP/raspap-webgui/issues/1451) and [feature request](https://github.com/RaspAP/raspap-webgui/issues/1498) [[2]](https://github.com/RaspAP/raspap-webgui/issues/1734).
 3. Generate a [debug log](ap-basics.md#debug-log) and upload the contents to [Pastebin](https://pastebin.com/).
 4. If an issue is unclear or needs further information, it will be labeled with `question` and `awaiting-user`.
 5. Issues that becomes stale due to inactivity are automatically managed by stale-bot.